We help communities recover, rebuild and reimagine after disaster

 10. Two Communities.
 One Truth. | Ash Level & Nicole Huguenin

 Ash Level is AN ATLADENA NATIVE AND the founder of Altadena Rising, an organisation born from the Eaton Fire that is focused on empowering survivors and filling the gaps that outside institutions consistently miss.
 Nicole Huguenin is part of Maui Rapid Response, a hub within a wider network of organisations that has been doing care at scale since the Lahaina fire and through four major storms since.
-Both of them stepped into leadership not because they wanted to, but because their communities ne
+Both of them stepped into leadership not because they wanted to, but because their communities n

 9